Dzordzu/dotfiles/user/README.md

 If you want a basic packages for the system use `df-prepare-system`.

 ### Setup dotfiles
-If you want to setup dotfiles you need to:
+In order to setup dotfiles:

-1. Install needed packages `df-install-packages`
+1. Install required packages `./df-install-packages`
 2. Install dotfiles `df-install-dotfiles full`
+3. `source ~/.zshrc`

+Note: Once installed, dotfiles dir is prepended to $PATH

 ## Customization
 ### Simple updates